Bingi-Man/LLM-Tweaks/README.md

     For the purpose of running LLMs on resource-constrained Linux systems, we will primarily focus on Post-Training Quantization (PTQ) techniques.
 PTQ offers a good balance of ease of use, memory savings, and inference speed improvements without requiring model retraining.
 In the following chapters, we will explore specific PTQ methods like GPTQ, GGML/GGUF, and bitsandbytes in detail.

-Chapter 4: GPTQ and ExLlamaV2 - High-Performance Quantization
+## 4: GPTQ and ExLlamaV2 - High-Performance Quantization

     Topics:
         Introduction to GPTQ (Generative Post-training Quantization)